oivinde/tinkering/lab_setup_virtualbox/README.md

-## How to set up lab environment for Ansible in VirtualBox.
+## How to set up Fedora Server lab environment for Ansible in VirtualBox.

 I like to create three virtual machines for playing with Ansible.
 One control node where I actually run Ansible and store playbooks, two other snaphotted machines, that are as clean as possible.